HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_DefaultKeyword.png)

 4. Complete the fields on the **Content** tab, of which the content author will be directed to by default.
-5. When done, select **Save** to save your settings and create your new content, or **Save and Close** which will create your new content with the saved settings and will redirect you to the new content's location in the Content Composer dashboard.
+5. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

-## Create new content and add AI-assisted summarization of content element
+## Creating new content and adding AI-assisted summarization of content element

 !!! note "Using AI-assisted summarization of content element"
-    Refer to the [Prerequisite](#prerequisite) section on how to setup and enable AI-assistance features
+    Refer to the [Prerequisite](#prerequisite) section for instructions on configuring AI-assistance features.

-Follow the steps to create a new content and add an AI-assisted and generated description from the Dashboard view:
+Follow the steps to create new content and add an AI-assisted and generated description from the Dashboard view:

 1. From the HCL Digital Experience 9.5 Content Composer Dashboard, locate your content template, hover to the icon to display checkbox then click it.